Advances and Open Problems in Federated Learning: Preserving the Privacy of User Data

 \citet{prochlo} proposed the Prochlo system as a way to implement the ESA framework.
 The system takes a holistic approach to privacy that takes into account secure computation aspects (addressed using TEEs), private disclosure aspects (addressed by means of differential privacy), and verifiability aspects (mitigated using secure enclave attestation capabilities).

 More generally, shuffling models of differential privacy can use broader classes of local randomizers, and can even select these local randomizers adaptively~\cite{erlingsson2019amplification}.
-This can enable differentially private protocols with far smaller error than what is possible in the local model, while relying on weaker trust assumptions than in the central model~\cite{cheu2019distributed, erlingsson2019amplification,BalleBGN19, ghazi2019scalable, ghazi2019private}.
+This can enable differentially private protocols with far smaller error than what is possible in the local model, while relying on weaker trust assumptions than in the central model, e.g., ~\cite{cheu2019distributed, erlingsson2019amplification,BalleBGN19, ghazi2019scalable_1, ghazi2019scalable, ghazi2019private, pure-dp-shuffled, counting_shuffle_ICML, chen2020distributed}.

-\paragraph{Hybrid differential privacy} Another promising approach is hybrid differential privacy~\cite{avent2017blender}, which combines multiple trust models by partitioning users by their trust model preference (e.g. trust or lack of trust in the curator).
+\paragraph{Hybrid differential privacy} Another promising approach is hybrid differential privacy~\cite{avent2017blender}, which combines multiple trust models by partitioning users based on their trust model preference (e.g. trust or lack of trust in the curator).
 Prior to the hybrid model, there were two natural choices.
-The first was to use the least-trusting model, which typically provides the lowest utility, and conservatively apply it uniformly over the entire user-base.
+The first was to use the least-trusting model, which typically provides the lowest utility, and conservatively apply it uniformly over the entire userbase.
 The second was to use the most-trusting model, which typically provides the highest utility, but only apply it over the most-trusting users.
-By allowing multiple models to coexist, hybrid model mechanisms can achieve more utility from a given user-base, compared to purely local or central DP mechanisms.
-For instance, \cite{avent2017blender} describes a system in which most users contribute their data in the local model of privacy, and a small fraction of users opt-in to contributing their data in the trusted curator model.
-This enables the design of a mechanism which, in some circumstances, outperforms both the conservative local mechanism applied across all users as well as the trusted curator mechanism applied only across the small fraction of opt-in users.
+By allowing multiple models to coexist, hybrid model mechanisms can achieve more utility from a given userbase, compared to purely local or central DP mechanisms.
+For instance, \cite{avent2017blender} describes a system in which most users contribute their data in the local model of privacy, and a small fraction of users opt-in to contributing their data in the central DP model.
+This enables the design of a mechanism which, in some circumstances, outperforms both the conservative local DP mechanism applied across all users as well as the central DP mechanism applied only across the small fraction of opt-in users.
+Recent work by~\cite{beimel2019power} further demonstrates that a combination of multiple trust models can become part of a promising toolkit for designing and implementing differential privacy.
 This construction can be directly applied in the federated learning setting; however, the general concept of combining trust models or computational models may also inspire similar but new approaches for federated learning.